akvo/akvo-flow-docs/docs/dev/dashboard/6-maps.rst

 	* Map displays all surveyed points where point type = access point (formerly waterpoint), and public institution; map does not display data with point type = household
 	* Surveyed point = surveyedLocale or accessPoint, survey must have contained "geo" question type in order for a surveyedLocale to be created
 	* Map points are displayed using Akvo-designed icons that denote point type
-	* Map displays a moveable legend explaining point icons
+	* Map displays a legend explaining point icons
-	* When clicked by user, each point displays a pop-up window with a photo of the point and selection of survey data as determined by the user-defined metrics
+	* When clicked by user, each point displays a window with a photo of the point, a set of basic information and selection of survey data as determined by the user-defined metrics (more detail below)
 	* Map contains dropdown with list of all countries with data for that Dashboard so that users can easily navigate between countries where they have FLOW data
 	* Map data are displayed on Google Map platform
 	* Map has a footer that contains name of organization(s) that collected the data, link to akvo.org or "powered by Akvo" (need to ask Thomas about this)